ummtushar/jbc090/README.md

    pip install -r requirements.txt
    ```

-   The `requirements.txt` file consist of the following:
+   The `requirements.txt` file consist of the following (main and important) libraries:
    ```
    gensim==4.3.3
    lime==0.2.0.1